Galois connection: (Monotone) Galois connection

-A consequence of this is that if F or G is invertible, then each is the inverse of the other, i.e. F = G^{ −1}.
+A consequence of this is that if F or G is bijective then each is the inverse of the other, i.e. F = G^{ −1}.

 Given a Galois connection with lower adjoint F and upper adjoint G, we can consider the compositions GF : A → A, known as the associated closure operator, and FG : B → B, known as the associated kernel operator.
 Both are monotone and idempotent, and we have a ≤ GF(a) for all a in A and FG(b) ≤ b for all b in B.